 - Participate in “Go Deep” related learning experiences to build your IBH knowledge and skills

 - Gain experience working with vulnerable and underserved communities and individuals across the lifespan

 Requirements and How To Apply to this Program

 The program is open to University of Kentucky graduate students admitted to the Master of Social Work program with the Clinical Social Work Concentration

-Students must submit a two-page paper on interest in behavioral health care with children, adolescents, and transition-age adults in a primary care setting
+- Students must submit a two-page paper on interest in behavioral health care in a primary care setting

 This project was made possible by grant #G02HP27983, which was received by the University of Kentucky College of Social Work in collaboration with the University of Kentucky Family and Community Medicine from the US Health Resources and Services Administration (HRSA) as part of the White House “The Time is Now” initiative.
 The grant’s purpose is to improve access to behavioral health services for at risk children, adolescents and transition age adults by increasing the number of well-prepared behavioral health social workers in primary care throughout Kentucky.